megkuhns/Cybersec/README.md

 ![](Cybersec/Images/Screenshot(341).png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, >

-This document contains the following details:
+Alternatively, this document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use